dashbitco/nimble_publisher/README.md

 end
 ```

-The `convert_body/3` function from this module receives an extension name,
+The `convert/4` function from this module receives an extension name, a body,
-a body and the options passed to `NimblePublisher`.
-It must return the converted
+the parsed attributes from the file, and the options passed to
-body as a string.
+`NimblePublisher`.
+It must return the converted body as a string.

 ### Live reloading